 Board members should not directly participate in complaint handling and resolution or investigations.
 To do so would subject the Board member to disqualification in any future disciplinary action against the licensee.
-If a Board member is contacted by a complainant/respondent or his/her attorney.
+If a Board member is contacted by a complainant/respondent or his/her attorney, they should refer the individual to the Executive Officer or Board staff.